Data-Science-and-Statistics-in-EaES/course-materials/exams/midterm-rules/midterm-rules.md

 ### Data and packages

 You may only use the `tidyverse` for the midterm (the packages and functions we have covered in class).
+Both the pratice midterm and the final midterm will use datasets that are loaded **within packages**.
-The midterm will use the `penguins` dataset available in the `{palmerpenguins}` package.
+For example, the practice midterm will use the `earthquakes` dataset from the `{openintro}` package.
+Once you load the package with `library(openintro)`, the dataset is availble to you.

 ### In class logistics

-Please try to arrive on time.
+Please try to arrive on time!
 I will provide access to your private midterm repos when I see you enter, or join the Zoom.
 If you finish early, you are free to leave (*quietly*).
 Just make sure you have pushed all your changes to your Github repo!